Megha (2014 film)

 Megha is a 2014 Indian Tamil language romantic action film written and directed by Karthik Rishi, a former associate of Subramaniam Siva.
 Jointly produced by Albert James and S. Selvakumar, the film stars Ashwin Kakumanu, Srushti Dange and Angana Roy, while Jayaprakash, Ravi Prakash, Aadukalam Naren, Meera Krishnan, and Nithya make up the supporting cast.
 The film's soundtrack and background score were composed by Ilaiyaraaja.
 The film released on 29 August 2014.
-This film was a success at the box office with songs of the film being praised.
+It was a box-office success and its songs received praised.

 Synopsis

 Mugilan is a lovable and kind middle-class man who works as a forensic officer.
 He falls in love with Meghavathy Srinivasan aka Megha, who comes from a rich family background.
 Megha slowly starts developing feelings for him, and one day, she finally reciprocates his love.
 But later, she also mysteriously disappears on the same day; the reason being is that Mugil's work leads him to incriminating evidence against Joseph Fernando, the police officer who is touted to be the next Police Commissioner of Chennai.
 Joseph had murdered Officer Raghavan, as he had considered him a threat to his promotion, but discovers that Mugil is on his tracks; hence, Joseph tries to frame Mugil for murder and rape of Megha.
 Now it is up to Mugil to find his love.
 Their love undergoes many twists and turns, but how they reunite forms the rest of the story.